 The main point here is that carbohydrates are not just okay but important.
 For women who have appetite control problems, sugar addictions, and a lot of weight to lose, absolutely I believe a low-carbohydrate diet can do them wonders.
 For women who struggle with menstruation, fertility, stress, exercise performance, or any other hormonal oddities, carbohydrates help assure the woman’s body that she is healthy and fed.
 This is crucial for reproductive health.

 In all cases, diet is a matter of personal physiology and experimentation.
 If a woman’s body works better on carbs, she should eat them, and delight in those joys rather than worry needlessly.
 At the very least, they are not harmful, and at their best, they are life saving.

-My program Weight Loss Unlocked will help you figure out which path to weight loss is best for your unique body and metabolism.
+This concept is central to my program Weight Loss Unlocked.
+If you are interested, it will help you figure out which path to weight loss is best for your unique body and metabolism.

 Carbohydrates to eat:

 -Starchy tubers such as sweet potatoes, batata, jerusalem artichoke, cassava, tarot, and bamboo.
 Regular potatoes are fine, too, but they contain fewer vitamins than their sweet counterparts.
 Of the sweet potatoes, Japanese sweet potatoes are the most delicious, in my opinion, followed by white sweet potatoes and then yams and regular orange sweet potatoes.

 –Fruits.
 All fruits!
 Berries and cherries tend to have more glucose than fructose, other fruits tend to have more fructose than glucose.
 This is not a huge point of difference but I have noticed that some women tend to do better on glucose-heavy or fructose-heavy carbs.
 I personally have an easier time with weight maintenance with fruits than with starches.
 I talk about this idea more in depth in that Weight Loss program for women I use with my clients.